Does Restored Hope Network practice 'conversion therapy', Reparative Therapy, transformational ministry, or talk therapy?

 It is a propaganda phrase to vilify any who would want to offer kind care for those who are dealing with unwanted same-sex attraction or unwanted gender confusion.
 To learn more about how kind care is portrayed as evil, check out the strategies included in "After the Ball" by Kirk & Madsen and learn about these propaganda techniques--name calling, transfer, card stacking, bandwagon, and demonizing (to portray as threatening or evil).

-Reparative Therapy is a very specific genre of help that was created by Dr. Joseph Nicolosi, Sr. It was never a theologically based therapy, nor was it intended to be.
-To be considered a reparative therapist, one would have to be certified and trained by Dr. Nicolosi who passed away in early 2017.
+Reparative Therapy is a very specific genre of help that was created by Dr. Joseph Nicolosi, Sr and is a trademarked term by Joseph Nicolosi, Jr. It was never a theologically based therapy, nor was it intended to be.
+To be considered a reparative therapist, one would have to be certified and trained by Dr. Nicolosi, Sr. who passed away in early 2017.
 Dr. Nicolosi supported the rights of men and women who wanted to leave homosexuality.

-Instead, Restored Hope members and affiliates provide one-on-one, small group and large group laity and pastoral care, phone support, online support, discipleship care, and professional counseling (synonyms: talk therapy, change allowing counseling).
+Instead, Restored Hope members and affiliates share with those who seek help the transformational, life-changing experience of submitting to Jesus Christ as Lord; provide one-on-one, small group and large group laity and pastoral care, phone support, online support, discipleship care, and professional counseling (synonyms: talk therapy, change allowing counseling).

-Restored Hope Network and affiliates do not use: shaming, nudity, pornography, promiscuity, aversion or abusive 'techniques'.
+Restored Hope Network and affiliates do not use: coercion, shaming, nudity, pornography, promiscuity, aversion or abusive 'techniques'.

 There are many differing views on the topic of homosexuality and Christianity.
 Where does Restored Hope fit?

-The best link to understand four basic views on homosexuality and Christianity is found here.
+A link to understand four basic views on homosexuality and Christianity drafted by one of our Minstry Members is found here.

 Essentially, the four views break out into:

-b. assuming that homosexual desire is intrinsic and unchangeable, yet God prohibits such behavior (presumption of a cruel Creator)
+B. Love the Gay Christian as is/Encourage Abstinence: assuming that homosexual desire is intrinsic and unchangeable, yet God prohibits such behavior (presumption that God is cruel)

-d.
-God neither made any person to be intrinsically gay, and is active in supporting a person to be an overcomer regardless of whether residual struggle remains or returns on occasion.
+D. Repentance and Discipleship Towards Obedience and Healing: God did not make a person gay, and is active in supporting a person to be an overcomer regardless of whether residual struggle remains or returns on occasion.

-To see who holds each view, click the link above and enlarge the one page pdf.
+To see some of the authors and speakers who hold each view, click the link above and enlarge the one page pdf.

 What are Restored Hope's theological beliefs?